Frequently Asked Questions

 What ID do you need to collect to allow me to invest?

 We would ask that you provide us with a copy of government-issued photo identification, like a driver's license or a health card.
 We will do a quick check to verify your identity.
 If, for some reason, we can't confirm your identity using your photo ID, we'll be in touch to try to use one of the other methods approved by regulators.

 Why do you need to collect my ID?

-Unfortunately, some people would want to take advantage of the new equity crowdfunding rules to launder money earned through nefarious practices.
+Unfortunately, some people may want to take advantage of the new equity crowdfunding rules to launder money earned through nefarious practices.
 We want to make sure the folks on SVX are real people, living in Canada.
-This helps us protect the integrity of the platform for both the investor and venture community.
+This helps us protect the integrity of the platform for both the investor and venture and fund community.

 Why should I invest in early stage ventures and private securities?

 Private market securities are usually issued by growing companies who are looking for capital to scale.
 Often times, these opportunities are hard to access and you can't get in when there is a potential for a large return later on.
-SVX sources these types of private market securities that also work to solve a social or environmental problems our community faces.
+SVX sources these types of private market securities, which also work to solve one or more of the many social and/or environmental problems various communities face.

 What are the risks of investing in early stage ventures and private market securities?

 Investing in early stage companies and private securities has significant risk.
-It is not like investing in the stock market, a GIC or a mutual fund.
+It is not like investing in the stock market, a GIC, or a mutual fund.
 You shouldn't allocate a large percentage of your retirement savings or your general investment portfolio to investing in start-ups.
-Sometimes these investments don't turn out as planned, so you need to be in a financial position to handle the hit and aware that you are not guaranteed a return.
+Sometimes these investments don't turn out as planned, so you need to be in a financial position to handle the hit and be aware that you are not guaranteed a return.
 Also, private market securities are less liquid than public market securities, so you need to be able to put that investment away for a while without needing access to the cash immediately.
-For a list of the most common risks, read our backgrounder on Regulations and Risks in the footer below.
+For a list of the most common risks, read our backgrounder on Regulations and Risks.